-Choosing the correct size and type of input capacitor helps minimize the input voltage ripple caused by the switching of the LM3560's boost converter, and reduces noise on the boost converters input terminal that can feed through and disrupt internal analog signals.
-In the Typical Application Circuit a 10 μ F ceramic input capacitor works well.
-It is important to place the input capacitor as close as possible to the LM3560's input (IN) terminals.
+Choosing the correct size and type of input capacitor helps minimize the voltage ripple caused by the switching of the LM3559's boost converter, and reduces noise on the boost converter's input terminal that can feed through and disrupt internal analog signals.
+In the Typical Application Circuit a 10 $\mu$ F ceramic input capacitor works well.
+It is important to place the input capacitor as close as possible to the LM3559's input (IN) terminal.
 This reduces the series resistance and inductance that can inject noise into the device due to the input switching currents.
-Table 20 lists various input capacitors that are recommended for use with the LM3560.
+Table 20 lists various input capacitors that or recommended for use with the LM3559.